-The host committee will ensure that all major officials have the required qualifications as specified by the OSGA at least one (1) year prior to OSGA Ontario 55+ Summer Games.
+The host committee will ensure that all major officials have the required qualifications as specified by the OSGA prior to OSGA Ontario 55+ Summer Games.
 The host committee is also responsible for any other officials required to run this event.